abalam666/lifx-kinect/README.md

     └── viki.rb
 ```

-And you just have to run the command `bundle`
+3) And you just have to run the command `bundle` into the folder `/lifx-gem/examples/viki`.

+4) As soon as the bundle is completed, you just have to start the daemon with the command : `ruby viki.rb`

 ## Customization